-The charming town of Wells hosts an annual Christmas Parade, with 2022 being the 37th year!
+The charming town of Wells hosts an annual Christmas Parade.
 The parade has featured unique groups and performers like costumed mascots, unicyclists, Mr. and Mrs. Claus, elves, marching bands, horse-drawn carriages, and more!

 The town itself is lovely during the winter, with holiday lights and beautiful scenery.
 Bundle up and enjoy walking along snow-covered beaches with scenic views of the ocean.
 Vacation in Wells to revel in the Christmas spirit, and see why it’s one of our favorite Christmas towns in Maine!

 Downtown Belfast is home to both a yearly Holiday Tree Lighting and Menorah Lighting ceremony, the latter of which is held at sundown on the first evening of Hanukkah and includes music and community readings.
 The Holiday Tree Lighting is held the same day as the Early Bird Sale, so you can enjoy great deals on holiday shopping.